 The Musee Picasso is in the seaside Chateau Grimaldi in the old town of Antibes.

-In 1946 Picasso spent a joyous year in Antibes using the 2nd floor of this magnificent chateau as his workshop, and at the end of that year gave several important works to the city, including 44 drawings and 23 paintings, among them some of his most famous.
+In 1946 Picasso spent a joyous year in Antibes using the 2nd floor of this magnificent chateau as his workshop, and at the end of that year gave several important works to the city, including 44 drawings and 23 paintings, among them some of his most famous works.
+During this time Picasso worked with a reduced palette of only 12 colors, using only the paint he could buy at the local hardware store, the same paint that the fishermen used for their boats!

 Hours: Summer (June 15-Sept.
 15) 10am-6pm, plus open late on Tuesdays and Fridays in July and August until 8pm.
 Winter Hours: 10am-noon then 2pm-6pm.
 Closed Mondays; plus Jan.
 1, May 1, Nov.
 1, and Christmas.

-Free Days: Twice a year there are entire free weeks: The first full week in November (the Tuesday through Sunday) and the first full week in February (Tuesday through Sunday).
+Free Days: Twice a year there are entire free weeks: The first full week in November (Tuesday through Sunday) and the first full week in February (Tuesday through Sunday).

-While you’re in the area, why not go have another Picasso experience and go see the Picasso War and Peace Museum in Vallauris, displaying two monumental works.
+While you’re in the area, why not go have another Picasso experience and go see the Picasso War and Peace Museum in Vallauris?
+It’s a one-room experience, displaying two monumental works on opposite sides of a long medieval arched tunnel.

 Free Days: First Sunday of each month.

-Click here for an article from the Nice-Matin (albeit in French) on Picasso’s long and rather twisted history with the Cote d’Azur.
-Check out this blog post on the Picasso Affair, the scandal revolving around a retired electrician and his suitcase full of previously unknown Picassos.
+Click here for more on Picasso’s life, including his long and rather twisted history with the Cote d’Azur.
+Also check out this blog post on the Picasso Affair, the local scandal revolving around a retired electrician and his mysterious suitcase packed with previously unknown Picassos!

 - Back up to main Art Museums page